Factory: League Central America

 Case Summary

-The WRC conducted an assessment of compliance with labor rights standards at League Central America (LCA), a garment factory located El Salvador that is owned and operated by the U.S. apparel brand known as League Collegiate Wear, Inc.
+In 2018, the WRC conducted an assessment of compliance with labor rights standards at League Central America (LCA), a garment factory located El Salvador that is owned and operated by the US apparel brand known as L2 Brands (dba League Collegiate Wear).
+The assessment found violations with regard to wages and hours of work; religious freedom; verbal harassment and abuse; discrimination against workers who are members of the LGBTQ community; and occupational health and safety.

 Read More: